 the old arp omni-2 analog synth even gets some love after a long period of neglect, adding some colour to capricorn cloves and disowned umbrellas and really doing some heavy lifting on the ass, enchanted with the sound.

 do the mountain hop is one of those songs that seemed to bubble up from some mysterious other place, with no prompting from me. for whatever reason, i felt like trying to sound a bit unlike myself, which led to singing with my throat most of the way closed. i’ve messed around with a lot of different voices over the years. this was more like engaging muscles that are usually ignored and then not being sure what to do with them.

 i wouldn’t recommend trying that for any extended period of time. after a while it gets a little uncomfortable, and your throat starts to wonder what you’re doing to it. but it was a fun little experiment, and i enjoy the way the singing doesn’t sound a whole lot like me. it kind of sounds like i’m trying to emulate tim buckley circa 1968, at least until the very end when my normal voice breaks out for half a second.

-i like how the title of the song is misleading, too. sounds like it’s going to be some uptempo stomp (do the mountain hop! it’s the hip new dance craze!) when it’s really a sort of melancholy little waltz.
+i like how the title of the song is misleading, too. sounds like it’s going to be some uptempo stomp (do the mountain hop! it’s the hip new dance craze!) when it’s really more of a melancholy little waltz.

 absence makes the heart grow fondue feels like the climax of the whole album. i almost made it the last track, before a few more fell out late in the game and decided they wanted to be last. it’s probably one of the most emotionally naked things i’ve done in recent years, in its own way. more on that — and the music video — over here.